THUNDERSTORMS

 Return to INDEX

-It has been the author's experience to come near to the surface during a violent thunderstorm.
-Lightning flashes were visible from underwater.
-The heavy downpour produced visible raindrops pounding into the lake's surface.
+Once while diving in a lake a thunderstorm arrived overhead.
+When lightning occurred the light was noticeable underwater to the divers that were 20' down.
+Ascending toward the surface the bullet-like raindrops pounding into the lake's surface were quite visable.
 Needless to say we did not surface.
-Instead we used our compasses to go to the nearest shore and then traveled along that to the exit point.
+Instead we used our compasses to go to the nearest shore and then traveled along to the exit point.
 If you have the air to remain underwater it would be better than swimming on the surface.
-But, swimming along the shore seems to be safer than swimming at the surface in the middle of the lake.
+But, swimming along the shore is judged to be safer than swimming on the surface in the middle of the lake.

 Return to INDEX